AkiraXD0712/Tensorflow-Android/README.md

 This will generate a ~/tf_files/optimized_graph.pb file which is removed all nodes that aren’t needed, among other optimizations.

 ### Import the model in application
-Now we are going to modifie some files.
+Now we are going to modify some files.

 ```
 cd /tensorflow